Website Manager

 1.The build-out line shall be placed across the field equidistant between the top of the penalty area and the halfway line.

 3.The goalkeeper or the player taking the goal kick does not have to wait for the opposing players to move behind the build-out line.
-The play from the goalkeeper or from the goal kick must be played to a teammate behind the build-out line.
 After the ball is put into play, the opposing team can then cross the build-out line and play may resume as normal.
 The first touch is from the goal kick or the pass from the goalkeeper.

 4. The build-out line shall be used as the line to determine offside.
 Players cannot be penalized for an offside offense between the halfway line and the build-out line.